Pomax/bezierjs/README.md

 ## Working on the code

-All the code is in the `lib` directory, with `bezier.js` as entry point.
+All the code is in the `src` directory, with `bezier.js` as entry point.

 To test code (which automatically applies code formatting and rollup), use `npm test`.